Faruhcon/BallBlog/source/content/category-folder/vfb-overview.md

 <img src="vfbH_frisbee1.png" width="600" height="400">

+<span class="caption"> A VFB something something TODO: finish writing and center</span>

 TODO: Center and caption, resize? is there already a concept of figure or do I need to make one?

 I was a core developer for the Virtual Fitness Buddy (VFB) system and its prototypes for nearly a decade, ending with my graduation from the University of Georgia in Fall 2023.
-The guiding priciple for the VFB system is to encourage children to engage in healthier physical activity (PA) habits.
+The guiding principle for the VFB system is to encourage children to engage in healthier physical activity (PA) habits.
 This was achieved using a customizable virtual dog and a PA tracker.
 As a child engaged in PA, their VFB could play for longer and could unlock new minigames and tricks to perform.
 As that child met their daily PA goals, they would earn points to purchase VFB and toy customizations.
 This distinction was made so that all PA would be rewarded in becoming healthier while still encouraging the child to set realistic PA goals without penalizing them from new playable content.
-During this time, we grew this system from our pilot studies at a single summer camp site with xxx children total to yyy children across zzz sites utilizing a mulimillion dollar grant.
+During this time, we grew this system from our pilot studies at a single summer camp site with xxx children total to yyy children across zzz sites utilizing a multimillion dollar grant.

-TODO navigations buttons here too or just below?
+TODO navigation buttons here too or just below?

 ## My Responsibilities